Peugeot e-2008 Review

 The Peugeot e-2008 is good to drive; as it’s based on the Peugeot e-208, it shares the same fun personality, just with a slightly higher driving position.

-The e-2008 also shows that you can have an enjoyable driving experience without huge amounts of power.
-The electric motor only produces 136bhp, and the 0-62 mph time of 9.0 seconds is hardly hot hatch territory, but the instant responses of the electric motor, especially when combined with the sharper throttle response in Sport mode, deliver more than enough progress to bring a smile to your face (there are also Eco and Normal drive modes).
+The e-2008 retains its engaging driving dynamics.
+The small steering wheel enhances the go-kart-like feel (sorry MINI, we know that’s your PR sound bite) making urban driving particularly enjoyable.
+The increase in power to 156bhp ensures responsive acceleration, with a 0-62 mph time of approximately 9.1 seconds.
+It's hardly hot hatch territory, but the instant responses of the electric motor, especially when combined with the sharper throttle response in Sport mode, deliver more than enough progress to bring a smile to your face (there are also Eco and Normal drive modes).

 Charging the Peugeot e-2008

-One reason for the driving experience being more agile than many other EVs is that the e-2008 is lighter, because of the 50 kWh battery.
+One reason for the driving experience being more agile than many other EVs is that the e-2008 is lighter.
 The downside to the smaller, lighter battery is that you’re only likely to get around 180 miles of range in real-world driving – although this may be perfectly fine for many people.

 e-2008 offers